2022 World Series: Game 1

 J. T. Realmuto hit the game-winning home run of Game 1 in the 10th inning for the Phillies.

-This was the first World Series since to start on a Friday, a change made in part to avoid playing on Sunday and going head-to-head with NBC Sunday Night Football.
+This was the first World Series since to start on a Friday, a change made in part to avoid playing on Sunday and thus going head-to-head with the NFL and NBC Sunday Night Football.
 Prior to Game 1, Eric Burton of the band Black Pumas sang "The Star-Spangled Banner".
 Terry Puhl threw the ceremonial first pitch and Simone Biles called "play ball!".
 Justin Verlander started for the Astros while Aaron Nola started for the Phillies.

 Kyle Tucker hit a solo home run off of Nola in the bottom of the second inning.
 Nola then gave up two singles to Yuli Gurriel and Chas McCormick.
 With runners at the corners, Martín Maldonado hit a run batted in single scoring Gurriel.
 Jose Altuve grounded into a double play to end the inning.
 Jeremy Peña doubled to start the third for Houston and Alex Bregman drew a walk.
 Tucker hit a three-run home run into the Astros' bullpen to give Houston a 5–0 lead.
 Verlander took a no-hit bid into the top of the fourth inning when he gave up a single to Rhys Hoskins.
 Bryce Harper singled, moving Hoskins to third.
 Nick Castellanos drove in Hoskins with a single, and Alec Bohm drove in Harper and Castellanos with a double down the left-field line to trim the lead to two.
 In the top of the fifth inning, Verlander gave up a leadoff double to Brandon Marsh, and walked Kyle Schwarber.
 J. T. Realmuto hit a double off the base of the wall to score both runners and tie the game at five.
 Realmuto advanced to third on a Harper groundout, but Verlander struck out Castellanos, ending the inning.
 At the top of the sixth, Nola was replaced by José Alvarado, who retired the side.